 What happens when a company announces a Rights Issue?

 In theory, fresh shares are issued without a change to the company’s market cap and hence existing shares are diluted.
 Prices may fall to the proportion of the rights issue.
 But sometimes the market may feel that the company is in a better position due to the additional capital raised.
-In this case, prices need not fall in the proportion and market cap may increase.
+In this case, prices need not fall in proportion and the market cap may increase.

 How to subscribe?